mdsadiqueshakeel/E-commerce_Stationary/Readme.md

 # Stationery Shop E-commerce Website

-This repository contains a modern full-stack e-commerce website for a stationery shop.
+This repository contains a modern full-stack e-commerce website for a stationery shop with an elegant, responsive design.

 ## Project Structure
 ```